 - promote conservation and awareness of sites and buildings of historic interest

 - encourage high standards of planning & development;

-On the lighter, social side, the Committee organises talks and visits to places of historical or local interest; films are shown monthly in the Memorial Hall; and the Footpath Group has an itinerary of guided walks throughout the year.
-An annual wine tasting evening and summer party are highlights for members.
+On the social and community side, the Committee organises Moviola films, which are shown monthly in the Memorial Hall; and the Footpath Group which has an itinerary of guided walks throughout the year.
+The Wrightson cup is presented annually to the Trafalgar School.
+There are also occasional talks and visits; and an annual wine tasting evening and summer party are highlights for members.